AMI-Scenario-Labs/ami-scenario-lab-traderlite-guide/Lab-2.md

 - The **portfolio** microservice sits at the center of the application.
 This microservice:
   - persists trade data using JDBC to a MariaDB database
   - invokes the **stock-quote** service that invokes an API defined in API Connect in CP4I to get stock quotes
-  - calls the **trade-history** service to store trade data in a PostgreSQL database that can be queried for reporting purposes.
+  - calls the **trade-history** service to store trade data in a MongoDB database that can be queried for reporting purposes.
   - calls the **trade-history** service to get aggregated historical trade data.

 This lab is broken up into the following steps: